MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Suspend All (5)

-Requests that all threads be suspended.
+Requests that all user threads (threads other than the spesh worker and the debug server itself) be suspended.
 Once this has happened, an Operation Successful message will be sent.
 If all threads were already suspended, then nothing happens and an Operation Successful message will be sent.